Skip to main content

 Palette mode is used for:

-• editing project palette entries
+• editing Art Palette entries

-• changing palette material properties
+• changing palette material and finish metadata

 • applying palette-index sources to geometry